reactjs/rfcs/text/0000-serializable-data-hook.md

 should probably remain stable in a minor release, even if different client- and server-side versions of ReactDOM should be rare).

+If `hydrate` is called multiple times with a different `data` bundle (something that should probably not be done anyway as it's bound to generate a bunch of warning), a warning should be emitted since this is not supported (the resource will not be recreated).

 # Drawbacks

 This RFC extends the API surface of React by pushing an additional